 Months of entry

-Clinical trials are essential to discovering whether new healthcare interventions improve outcomes for patients.
+Clinical trials are essential in discovering whether new healthcare interventions improve outcomes for patients.
 This is an expanding field which offers many exciting career opportunities.
 This new programme will provide an excellent grounding in clinical trials and enhance the knowledge and understanding of those already working in the field.

 The Institute of Clinical Trials and Methodology (ICTM) at UCL is a global leader in the field with over 450 researchers (including clinicians, statisticians, trials managers) working within it.
 Students will meet and be taught by many of these researchers.

-Using a diverse range of clinical trials designs and methodology the ICTM provides evidence that impacts on a wide variety of diseases and has a particular strong track record in cancer, HIV, tuberculosis, primary care, and mental and women's health.
+Using a diverse range of clinical trials designs and methodology the ICTM provides evidence that impacts on a wide variety of diseases and has a particularly strong track record in cancer, HIV, tuberculosis, primary care, and mental and women's health.